 If yes - does this project share this data and/or content with third parties?

 Please describe the circumstances with which this project shares data and/or content with third parties.
 Please add links as relevant.

-If yes - does the project ensure the privacy and security of this data and/or content and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.
+If yes - does the project ensure the privacy, security and integrity of this data and/or content collection and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.